 A Little Closer

-I worked.
-I decided being smarter than your bosses is worse than being smarter than your teachers.
+I went to work for a non-profit.
 I went back to school on the weekends at the University of New Orleans.
 My Masters of Business Administration was completed in 17 months with honors and I loved every second of it.

-Today my time is devoted to solo consulting, various startup ventures, and a non-profit.
+Today my time is devoted to guiding healthcare organizations as they adopt modern technology and learn to truly engage with their patients, who are at the end of the day, their customers.
 My education is continuing informally with neuro-linguistic programming (NLP) and psychology as it relates to business and management.

 Read why I started this blog here: On the pursuit.